The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: The emergence of the in situ stellar halo

 \subsection{Searching for Splash/Plume features in HESTIA galaxies}

 Here, we link our finding to the known impact of the GSE merger which is believed to be the major heating event in the MW.
-First, in Fig.~\ref{fig1::in_situ_ecc_evolution} we present the orbital eccentricity distribution variation as a function of stellar age for all in-situ stars~(top) and for in-situ stars $>1$~kpc away from the disc plane~(bottom).
+First, in Fig.~\ref{fig1::in_situ_ecc_evolution} we present the orbital eccentricity distribution variation as a function of stellar age for all in situ stars~(top) and for in situ stars $>1$~kpc away from the disc plane~(bottom).
 Similar to the previous figures, the most significant mergers are marked by the vertical lines where the length of the lines corresponds to the merger stellar mass ratio~($\mu_*$) where the panel size is assumed to be unity.
 The yellow lines show the mean eccentricity trends.
 Fig.~\ref{fig1::in_situ_ecc_evolution} clearly shows that the most massive mergers~(the longest white vertical lines) result in a sharp increase in the mean eccentricity of the stars.
-In all the HESTIA galaxies the in-situ formed halo stars show the breaks of the eccentricity distribution near the significant mergers.
-More generally, the most massive mergers lead to the substantial heating of the in-plane orbits of stars which can be found on the radial orbits with an eccentricity above $0.8$.
-Note also, that the in-situ halo stars have a broad distribution of eccentricities and even some of the oldest stars can be found on nearly-circular orbits~\citep[see, e.g.][]{2019MNRAS.484.2166S}.
+In all of the HESTIA galaxies, the in situ formed halo stars show the breaks of the eccentricity distribution near the significant mergers.
+More generally, the most massive mergers lead to the substantial heating of the in-plane orbits of stars that can be found on the radial orbits with an eccentricity above $0.8$.
+We note also, that the in situ halo stars have a broad distribution of eccentricities and even some of the oldest stars can be found on nearly circular orbits~\citep[see, e.g.][]{2019MNRAS.484.2166S}.